9th International Workshop on

 All submissions will undergo a double-blind review process.
 As a result, authors must make a good faith effort to anonymize their submissions.
 Submitted papers must be original contributions that are unpublished and are not currently under consideration for publication by other venues.
 In particular, publishing pre-prints of your submitted papers in online archives (e.g., arXiv) prior to submission does NOT disqualify the paper from consideration.
 Moreover, we instruct reviewers NOT to go searching for pre-prints of submitted papers.
 However, papers that are judged not to have created a suitable double-blind version may be summarily rejected from further consideration.

 The accepted papers must be presented in person by one of the authors, with no remote participation allowed.
-Each accepted workshop paper requires a full PerCom registration (no registration is available for workshops only).
+Each accepted workshop paper requires a full PerCom registration (there is no workshop-only registration, and no student rate).
 Workshop papers will be included and indexed in the IEEE digital libraries (Xplore).

 Organizing Committee